arista-channel/channel-newsletter/content/Dec.2026/about.md

-# About Channel Newsletter
+# About Engineers' Exchange

 ## Our Mission

-The **Arista Channel Newsletter** serves as the premier communication platform connecting Arista Networks with our valued channel partners and their customers.
-We deliver timely, relevant, and actionable insights to help our partners succeed in today's rapidly evolving networking landscape.
+**Engineers' Exchange** serves as the premier technical communication platform connecting Arista Networks engineers with our valued channel partners and their technical teams.
+We deliver timely, relevant, and actionable technical insights - engineers sharing with engineers - to help our partners succeed in today's rapidly evolving networking landscape.

 ## Who We Serve